 How to Send Signals to Collective2 via Email

-If you own a trading system on Collective2 and want to enter your signals into Collective2 by sending us an email, you need to follow a very specific format.
+If you are a Trade Leader on Collective2 and want to enter your signals into Collective2 by sending us an email, you need to follow a very specific format.
 This document will explain the format.

 First, however, we need to stress that email signal entry is not appropriate for everyone.